eborden/JS-Pattern-Matching/README.md

 ([a, b, c] = x).length;//3
 ```

-With this in mind some sort of testing operator needs to be implemented, so we can get the full power of pattern matching.
+With this in mind a testing operator needs to be implemented, so we can get the full power of pattern matching.
 I propose the ```?=``` operator as an existential pattern matcher.

 ```
 [a, b] ?= [1, 2];//true